BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

     While you can have multiple sections in one file, you can't have multiple sections with the same name.
     For example, you can't have two `events:` sections in one file.
 If you do, the second one will overwrite the first one.
     You can however have `events:` sections in two different files.
 In this case, the events from both files will be loaded.

+    You also cannot have two features (e.g. events) with the same name in one package, even if those are in different files.

 ## 3. Creating a Quest Package with a single file